gowthamresu/Iphone-Data-Analysis/README.md

 This repository contains Python code for analyzing iPhone product data using the pandas library.
 The dataset used is related to various iPhone models, including product details, pricing, and ratings.
 The analysis includes basic statistics, price range filtering, and insights into the highest and lowest-priced iPhones.

 ## Requirements
-Make sure you have the following libraries installed:
-- pandas
--
-Run the Jupyter Notebook or Python script to perform the analysis.
+Make sure you have the required libraries installed Run the Jupyter Notebook or Python script to perform the analysis.

 Dataset